KAYITARES/Pitches/READMe.md

 By KAYITARE cynthia
 ## Description
 The Pitch It web application is meant for users to post pitches on any of the 7 different categories.
 These categories are:

-1. Interview Pitch
-2. Product Pitch
-3. Promotion Pitch
-4. Business
+1. Business
-5. Academic
+2. Academic
-6. Political
+3. Political
-7. Technology
+4. Technology
-8. Health
+5. Health
 A user can select any of the categories from the navbar to view the pitches on these categories

 Other users can give feedback to the pitch posts by commenting, liking or disliking the pitch.